Desire, oooh like fire… come on, baby, light my fire

 I carried this message, along with the policing of my gender performance and sexuality, when I first felt desire in my uncle’s bathroom.
 As a result, I developed shame around my desires.
 I kept my attraction to men secret.
 I was left to navigate desirability on my own.
 And then later in my life, whiteness schooled me on what was desirable.

 Navigating Internalized Anti-Blackness

 I was now 22 years old, out of the closet, and had never been in a relationship.
 My vulnerability was at its highest.
 I longed for companionship with another gay man.
 I wanted to end my loneliness after having endured it for so long.

 I therefore started putting tremendous pressure on myself to attract men.
 I browsed the social media profiles of the men I desired — tall, able-bodied, slim, light-skinned — and the men that they desired.
 It seemed those men didn’t look anything like me.

 The comparisons began: I believed I needed to be more masculine, slimmer, fitter, and lighter.
 Whiteness was the standard by which I was judging myself.

-Although the DMs were adding up in my inbox, I did not see beauty in myself.
-No matter how many men told me I was handsome, I could not see it.
+Although the DMs were adding up in my inbox, I didn’t see beauty in myself.
+No matter how many men told me I was handsome, I couldn’t see it.
 Whiteness became the lens through which I viewed myself.
 It was every bit of what James Baldwin calls a “merciless judgment of oneself” in The Fire Next Time.
-He also writes “Negroes in this country are taught really to despise themselves from the moment their eyes open on the world.”
-Whiteness taught me that Eurocentric beauty standards were the ideal.
-In my mind, I was not any of those things.
-Hatred of myself was now born.

 More Radical Reads: Treating My Friends Like Lovers: The Politics of Desirability